SiobhanBaines/My-Favourite-Recipes/Test_Evidence.md

 ![image](static/documentation_files/images/user_story_images/us6_added_to_profile.png)

-*The visitor can now maintain the recipe by using the `maintain recipe` button in the `My Recipes` table or by opening the recipe by clicking on it's name.
-This will open the Change Rcipe Page*
+*The visitor can now maintain the recipe by using the `maintain recipe` button in the `My Recipes` table or by opening the recipe by clicking on its name.
+This will open the Change Recipe Page*

 ![image](static/documentation_files/images/user_story_images/us6_change_recipe.png)